vmware-labs/webassembly-language-runtimes/python/examples/README.md

 ## Running the Docker container

-Docker+WASM comes with the WasmEdge runtime.
-To leverage it we have packaged the `python-3.11.1-wasmedge.wasm` binary in a container image available as `ghcr.io/vmware-labs/python-wasm:3.11.3-wasmedge`.
+Docker+WASM first came with the WasmEdge runtime.
+To leverage it we have packaged the `python-3.11.3-wasmedge.wasm` binary in a container image available as `ghcr.io/vmware-labs/python-wasm:3.11.3-wasmedge`.

 In case you need a WASI-compliant container that can run on other containerd runtimes, just use the `ghcr.io/vmware-labs/python-wasm:3.11.3` image.